 Funds awarded under this program are made possible through a grant from the National Endowment for the Arts.
-This grant category offers direct support for arts organizations which focus on increasing access to underserved and underrepresented people which may include ethnic groups*, people with disabilities, and people age 65 years and older, and active duty/veterans and their families.
+This grant category offers direct support for arts organizations which focus on increasing access to underserved and underrepresented people which may include ethnic groups*, people with disabilities, people age 65 years and older, and active duty/veterans and their families.

 *Ethnic groups are defined as Black/African American, Hispanic/Latino, Asian, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander or other groups that constitute less than the state’s current majority population.

 Funding will depend upon an organization’s rating in the review process and upon the total amount of funds available to the Commission for grant allocation.
 This grant category is competitive.
 Proposed projects or programming must involve one or more Tennessee Arts Commission recognized art forms, including: visual arts, craft, media, design, music, theater, dance, folk and ethnic, or literary arts.